Minimally Invasive Parathyroid Surgery

 Parathyroid Imaging Prior to Surgery

-In order to perform minimally invasive parathyroid surgery, preoperative imaging studies are used to identify and accurately locate the affected parathyroid gland or glands.
+To perform minimally invasive parathyroid surgery, preoperative imaging studies are used to identify and accurately locate the affected parathyroid gland or glands.

 Figure 1.
 Parathyroid ultrasound showing right inferior parathyroid adenoma (transverse view)

 Figure 2.
-Sestamibi scan (the same patient as on prior ultrasound Figure 1)
+Sestamibi scan (the same patient as on prior ultrasound, Figure 1)

 YOUR SURGERY:

-MINIMALLY INVASIVE PARATHYROID SURGERY is performed under high magnification loops (picture above), video-assisted surgery is performed with a small laparoscopic camera
+MINIMALLY INVASIVE PARATHYROID SURGERY is performed under high magnification loops (picture above), and video-assisted surgery is performed with a small laparoscopic camera

 Anesthesia